Quantum computing: Search problems

 For problems with all these properties, the running time of Grover's algorithm on a quantum computer scales as the square root of the number of inputs (or elements in the database), as opposed to the linear scaling of classical algorithms.
-A general class of problems to which Grover's algorithm can be applied is Boolean satisfiability problem, where the database through which the algorithm iterates is that of all possible answers.
+A general class of problems to which Grover's algorithm can be applied is a Boolean satisfiability problem, where the database through which the algorithm iterates is that of all possible answers.
 An example and possible application of this is a password cracker that attempts to guess a password.
 Breaking symmetric ciphers with this algorithm is of interest to government agencies.